 Arnab Goswami bail hearing: Our democracy is resilient says SC

-New Delhi, Nov 11: The Supreme Court is hearing the bail plea filed Republic TV editor, Arnab Goswami in connection with an alleged abetment to suicide case filed in 2018.
+New Delhi, Nov 11: The Supreme Court is hearing the bail plea filed by Republic TV editor, Arnab Goswami in connection with an alleged abetment to suicide case filed in 2018.

 Goswami had challenged the order of the Bombay High Court which had rejected his bail plea two days back.